-- Demonstrate professional ethics appropriate to the field of engineering.
+- Demonstrate professional ethics appropriate to the field of engineering and technology.

-- Use drafting principles to read and comprehend a part drawing.
+- Use drafting principles to read and comprehend blueprint of a component.

-- Demonstrate the ability to create a part design using 3-D CAD software program and create orthographic views of a part.
+- Demonstrate the ability to create a solid component using 3-D CAD software program.

 See General Education Requirements for details.